barafael/barafael.github.io/_posts/2017-11-15-Pondering-Language-Features.md

 # Data and Program Structure

-Data can be structured in Product Types (structures).
+Data can be structured in structures.
 Functions on structs should be declared like members, and take a pointer to their instance.
 An first-class tagged union type is essentially what a tagged union is in C, except that variant checking can be enforced.
 Type-safe enumeration type?
 Dereferencing a member is '.' regardless of pointer to structure or structure value.